livingdocsIO/documentation/content/reference-docs/public-api/get-started.md

 ---

 ## Authorization
-To work with the public Api first go to the Project Settings page in the livingdocs editor and create an `AccessToken`.
+To work with the public Api first go to the Project Settings page in the Livingdocs Editor and create an `AccessToken`.

 Embed the `AccessToken` in the header of every HTTP request as shown below.